iterative/ldb-resources/documentation/LDB-queries.md

     }
     ```

-    Goal: print objects where annotations have a key evaluating to
+    Goal: print objects where annotations have a valid breed.type key

     ```bash
-    # non-empty key is resolved to "true"
+    # non-"falsy" key is resolved to "true"
     $ ldb list --query breed.type

     ```